Section Navigation

 Trends

-1. Mobiles are becoming increasing popular: over 35% of Americans don't now use a landline phone.
+1. Mobiles are becoming increasing popular: over 35% of Americans don't

-2. Mobiles are part a worldwide trend towards portable and easy-to-use devices, leaving conventional computers for more particular and demanding tasks.
+2. Mobiles are part a worldwide trend towards portable and easy-to-use

 Questions

-1. Describe the transmission protocols operating in US wireless systems.
-2. Describe the frames that make up a wireless transmission.
+1. Describe the transmission protocols operating in US wireless systems.2.
+Describe the frames that make up a wireless transmission.

 3. What new components have been added to the web ecosystem by mobile phones, and illustrate them by reference to some popular mobile phone groups.